Sam5440/Genshin_Impact_Teleport/Readme.md

 ## [themes](https://github.com/Sam5440/Genshin_Impact_Teleport/tree/main/OtherFile/themes)

- It can GUI background.
+It can modify background.

-The "themes"  folder is akebi-ui background
+The "themes"  are modifications to UI for different apperance.

-You need move it to the themes folder of Akebi-GC .
+You need move it to "themes" folder in Akebi-GC.

 ## [raw_data](https://github.com/Sam5440/Genshin_Impact_Teleport/tree/main/OtherFile/raw_data)